 The deciduous trees of the tropical dry forest lose their leaves.
-Therefore, the resort is surrounded by barren forest in the dry season.
-The obvious downside is your “jungle view” room looks out to brown and gray, leafless trees rather than the green canopy seen on the resort’s homepage.
+Therefore, the resort is surrounded by barren trees in the dry season.
+The obvious downside is your “jungle view” room looks out to brown and gray, leafless trees rather than a vibrant green canopy.
 The silver lining may be that it is easier to see the animals among the trees.

 Accommodations Feature Open-Layout Rooms

 For our five-night stay, Ashley and I booked a jungle-view room with two double beds.
 Our beautiful room was located in Building 5, which is conveniently located near the spa, gym, Rendevouz Bar, Desires Bar (disco), gift shops, coffee shop, and several restaurants.

 Inside our room, the open layout divided the bedroom and bathroom with just a curtain.
 The toilet and shower were “hidden” behind frosted glass doors.
 While this setup worked out just fine for us — best friends of 20+ years, I can’t imagine this provides much privacy for a family, less-acquainted friends, or a couple that likes to keep a little mystery in their relationship.

 Intimate Bathroom Includes Phone in the Toilet Stall

 I’m not exactly sure why you’d want to use a phone while on the toilet, but you can at Dreams Las Mareas.
 The bathroom may not be the most private, but the amenities are thoughtful.
 You’ll find a hair dryer in the armoire, bath products and washcloths on the sink, and fluffy full-sized towels on a shelf under the sinks.